profgarrett/course_sql/sql02-selectfromorderby/index.md

     - Bad Example: `SELECT * FROM employees WHERE id > '2'`

 LIKE allows using the % wildcard in a WHERE.
 You can also use a NOT LIKE.
 These are only used when comparing text values.
 - Example: `SELECT * FROM employees WHERE name LIKE 'dark %'`

+We can test for an empty string with '' or "" (two single or double quotes side by side)
+- Example: `SELECT * FROM employees WHERE title = ''`

 IN allows us to search for an item in a list.